ntdkhiem/CS520-hw2/expense_tracker/README.md

 java ExpenseTracker
 ```

 You should be able to view the GUI of the project upon successful compilation.

 ## Java Version
 This code is compiled with ```openjdk 17.0.7 2023-04-18```.
 Please update your JDK accordingly if you face any incompatibility issue.

+## Features

+- Input validation for both amount and category.
+  - $0 < amount \le 1000$
+  - $category \in \text{[food, travel, bills, entertainment, other]}$
+- Add/Remove a transaction.
+- Each added transaction will have an associated timestamp.